pculllback/atml3-docs/source/includes/_container_parameters.md

      - renders "Stückzahl: 3", if the property drei renders to 3.
 ```

-Preceding is a container parameter that is used to insert text in front of a rendered string in a container.
+`preceding` is a container parameter that is used to insert text in front of a rendered string in a container.

 ## Raw